lmuntaner/tech-introduction-product-people/docs/networking/save-westeros.md

 ## Conclusion

-Remember that each request is Stateless.
+Remember that each request is stateless.
 Which means that it doesn't remember where you are.

 **You always start from the beginning.**